The Epiphany School’s Technology

 All students in the Upper School have an Epiphany School email address.
 This mailbox is managed by the School and allows students a fast and reliable method for communicating with their teachers and fellow students.
 These mailboxes can be accessed anywhere online, or through a student’s personal mobile device.
 Students in 2nd and 3rd grades have “Classroom Emails” used by the teacher to send and access work from the students’ iPads.

 The Upper School has two computer labs with a total of 60 MacBooks and 30 Chromebooks to provide students with access to the latest technologies.
 Students in the Lower School have access to 30 Chromebooks housed in custom docking carts.
 These laptops are used for learning support, delivering presentations and student classwork.
 Any class can request the use of these laptops at any time and they are available for students to borrow for use during the school day.

 In the fall of 2012, The Epiphany School launched its iPad Program.
-The success of the launch has led to a full 1:1 iPad program for all students in grades 2 – 8, a 1:2 iPad program in 1st and 2nd grades, and iPad Centers in Nursery and Pre-Kindergarten.
+The success of the launch has led to a full 1:1 iPad program for all students in grades 2 – 8, a 1:2 iPad program in Kindergarten and 1st grade, and iPad Centers in Nursery and Pre-Kindergarten.
 The adoption of the iPad and its Apps has substantially enhanced our students’ academic experiences across all disciplines.
 The iPads have proven to be amplifiers of capability.
 With a variety of platforms to choose from, students are able to select what works best for them.
 Our students are encouraged to think critically about how to best solve a problem, communicate information, and collaborate with their fellow students.